dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 ![](2019-05-16-15-12-33.png)

 * Repeat above steps for Edge Transport Node#2.
-Obviously provisioning the Edge Transport Node#2 on another ESX Host would make it more resilient.
+In a real life scenario Edge Transport Node#2 would be provisioned on another ESX Host for resiliency.

 * Below screenshot shows how the vNIC of the Edge Node shows up in vCenter GUI.